benc's blog

 Museum of Popular Culture (MoPOP) - Seattle, Washington

 This place probably isn't for me but I was not super impressed.
-I guess learning about Nirvana and some old sci-fi movies is cool.
+I guess learning about Nirvana and some old sci-fi movies was cool.

 Museum of History and Industry (MOHAI) - Seattle, Washington

-The Pacific Northwest became interesting in 1916 when Boeing was founded; most everything else is a prequel.
-MOHAI does not prioritize accgiordingly.
+The Pacific Northwest became interesting in 1916 when Boeing was founde; most everything else is a prequel.
+MOHAI does not prioritize accordingly; more industry, less history please!

 *Frist Art Museuem - Nashville, Tennessee

-My experience here is coming on a university event as an 18-year-old, looking at some cool antique cars (special exhibit) and a few paintings and then trying to leave at which point I was not allowed to leave and was instead locked instead a building I did not want to be in for an additional hour.
+My experience here is coming as part of a university event as an 18-year-old, looking at some cool antique cars (special exhibit) and a few paintings and then trying to leave at which point I was not allowed to leave and was instead locked inside a building I did not want to be in for an additional hour.
 Go Commodores!

 Museums I want to go to